 Ramme – a new cultural destination south of Oslo

-Ramme is just a 40-minute drive from the centre of Oslo.
-Access to the site is currently restricted due to extensive building and construction works, but when it opens in 2020, guests will be able to stay at the brand new Ramme fjordhotell, experience fine dining, visit Ramme’s working eco-farm, walk in Edvard Munch’s footsteps, relax in the idyllic Havlyst Park, and enjoy art exhibitions, plays, concerts and other cultural activities.
+Ramme is located 40-minutes drive south from the centre of Oslo.
+Guests are able to stay at the brand new Ramme fjordhotell, experience fine dining, visit Ramme’s working eco-farm, walk in Edvard Munch’s footsteps, relax in the idyllic Havlyst Park, and enjoy art exhibitions, plays, concerts and other cultural activities.

-Ramme gård, the farm, has been involved in organic farming since 1986.
+Ramme farm, has been involved in organic farming since 1986.
 The farm focuses on traditional farming values, sustainable production and maintaining a high standard of animal welfare.

-Ramme gård has a visitors’ area with a farm shop and restaurant/cafe serving well-balanced dishes in line with Debio's gold standard for organic foods.
+Ramme farm has a visitor area with a farm shop and restaurant/cafe serving well-balanced dishes in line with Debio's gold standard for organic foods.

-At Ramme gård you can get close to the animals and see how they live and interact.
-We also specialise in protecting rare breeds of domestic animals as an important part of Norway’s cultural history and genetic diversity.
+At Ramme you can get close to the animals and see how they live and interact.
+They also specialise in protecting rare breeds of domestic animals as an important part of Norway’s cultural history and genetic diversity.

-The new Ramme fjordhotell, the hotel, will be at the heart of the farm surrounded by fruit trees, cultivated fields, greenhouses, barns, stables and farm animals.
+Ramme fjordhotell is the heart of the farm surrounded by fruit trees, cultivated fields, greenhouses, barns, stables and farm animals.
 The hotel comprises two buildings – “Herberget” built in 1780s style and «Brenneriet» built in 1880s style.
-It will be a full-service hotel with 42 rooms meticulously furnished to a high standard with antiques and period furniture.
-You will be able to choose between double or twin-bedded rooms, in addition to luxury suites, pavilions in the park, and even Edvard Much’s house on request.
+It is a full-service hotel with 42 rooms meticulously furnished to a high standard with antiques and period furniture.
+You can choose between double or twin-bedded rooms, in addition to luxury suites, pavilions in the park, and even Edvard Much’s house on request.

-The hotel’s restaurant will serve organic food according to the season.
-All products will be short travelled either from our own farm or in combination with local producers.
+The hotel’s restaurant serves organic food according to the season.
+All products will be local produce either from the farm or in combination with local producers.

-Ramme fjordhotell will be managed by Classic Norway Hotels and the aim is to give private guests, conference guests, groups, wedding parties, etc., a unique and magical experience!
+Ramme fjordhotell is managed by Classic Norway Hotels and the aim is to give private guests, conference guests, groups, wedding parties, etc., a unique and magical experience!

-Ramme’s art and cultural activities will consist of Ramme billedgalleri with both permanent and temporary art exhibitions, “Vognremissen” with horse-drawn carriage and old automobiles, the beautiful Havlyst Park, Edvard Munch’s former house and property, theatrical performances and concerts.
-Public events will be arranged throughout the year.
+Ramme’s art and cultural activities consist of Ramme art gallery with both permanent and temporary art exhibitions, “Vognremissen” with horse-drawn carriage and old automobiles, the beautiful Havlyst Park, Edvard Munch’s former house and property, theatrical performances and concerts.
+Public events are arranged throughout the year.

 Munch’s Ramme is the property known as Nedre Ramme which the artist Edvard Munch purchased in 1910 and maintained until his death in 1944.
 Here you can experienced Munch’s landscape via the culture trail “In Munch’s Footsteps” created in cooperation with the local Vestby municipal authority and funded by Sparebankstiftelsen DNB.

-Visit our website at www.ramme.no for updated information or follow us on Facebook.
+Visit the website at www.ramme.no for updated information or follow Ramme on Facebook.